 - Businesses that are too small to maintain physical distancing can have no more than 10 people on their premises at one time; and

-The following essential service sectors are exempt from the 5 person or less gathering rule:
+The following essential service sectors are exempt from gathering rules:

 - food, agri-food and fisheries;

 - construction and manufacturing;

 - IT, telecommunications and critical infrastructure; and

 - public services, such as police, fire and ambulances.

 Individual business in these sectors must still maintain social distancing and other public health protocols.
 The Government of Nova Scotia has created an online tool to assist businesses and non-profits clarify if they may remain open and how they can comply with public health orders and safety requirements.

 On May 27, 2020 the Government of Nova Scotia announced that most businesses required to close under the public health order can reopen effective June 5, 2020.
 For more information regarding Nova Scotia’s plan to reopen, see our article “Most Provinces Announce Strategies to Reopen Economy”, here.

 The Government of Nova Scotia has put in place various support programs and measures for businesses and individuals: